hathibelagal-dev/instantpolyglot/docs/eng/Cape_Verdean_Creole.md

 Cape Verdean Creole has many idiomatic expressions that reflect the culture and history of the islands.
 Here are some examples:

-1. **Kusa sabi ka ta dura** (Good things don't last long)
+1. **Kusa sabi ka ta dura** (Good things don’t last long)
-   Literally: "Tasty thing doesn't last"
+   Literally: “Tasty thing doesn’t last”

 2. **Pedra ki ka ta move ka ta kria limo** (A rolling stone gathers no moss)
-   Literally: "Stone that doesn't move doesn't create moss"
+   Literally: “Stone that doesn’t move doesn’t create moss”

-3. **Sabi ku sabi ka ta fazi sabi** (Two wrongs don't make a right)
+3. **Sabi ku sabi ka ta fazi sabi** (Two wrongs don’t make a right)
-   Literally: "Tasty with tasty doesn't make tasty"
+   Literally: “Tasty with tasty doesn’t make tasty”

 4. **Kabalu bai, sela fika** (Life goes on even after someone is gone)
-   Literally: "Horse goes, saddle stays"
+   Literally: “Horse goes, saddle stays”

 5. **Boka dosi ta mata moska** (You catch more flies with honey than with vinegar)
-   Literally: "Sweet mouth kills fly"
+   Literally: “Sweet mouth kills fly”

 6. **Mas vale un pásaru na mon ki sen ta vua** (A bird in the hand is worth two in the bush)
-   Literally: "Better one bird in hand than a hundred flying"
+   Literally: “Better one bird in hand than a hundred flying”

 ## Colloquial Language